 Company drivers typically want to drive at least 2,000 miles a week or better.
 Driving a few hundred miles a week isn’t going to pay the bills.
-If your trucking company has a limited amount of jobs, you can expect fierce competition between fellow drivers.

 Company Size Matters – Small vs Large

-To get the right mix of miles and home time, drivers must rely on their co-workers.
-Within each trucking company, there are specific people in charge of distributing loads.
+To get the right mix of miles and home time, truck drivers must rely on their co-workers.
+In each trucking company, there are specific people in charge of distributing loads.
 Especially as a rookie driver, you need to find out who these people are if you’re going to get the miles you want.

 Smaller trucking companies usually require dispatchers to plan the loads.
 Dispatchers frequently see the company’s drivers and get to know them over time, which is great for new drivers.